-Transillumination is the shining of a light through a body area or organ.
+Transillumination is the shining of a light through a body area or organ to check for abnormalities.

 How is the Test Performed?